gucong3000/postcss-html/README.md

 ### Style Transformations

-The main use case of this plugin is to apply PostCSS transformations directly to HTML source code.
-For example, if you ship a theme written in style tag in HTML and need [Autoprefixer](https://github.com/postcss/autoprefixer) to add the appropriate vendor prefixes to it; or you need to lint style source in HTML with a plugin such as [Stylelint](http://stylelint.io/).
+The main use case of this plugin is to apply PostCSS transformations to HTML / [Markdown](https://daringfireball.net/projects/markdown/syntax) / [Vue component](https://vue-loader.vuejs.org/).
+For example, if you need to lint SCSS in `*.vue` with [Stylelint](http://stylelint.io/); or you need add vendor prefixes to CSS in `*.html` with [Autoprefixer](https://github.com/postcss/autoprefixer).

 ### Inferring the syntaxes of stylesheet files